Skip to main content

 Yet for asylum seekers and refugees in Ireland, the chance to pursue higher education is often out of reach.
 Despite securing university places and demonstrating academic promise, these students are locked out by financial and legal restrictions, left in limbo for years at a critical stage of their lives.
 UCC’s Sanctuary Scholarships help to break down those barriers, providing access to education, support, and a pathway to meaningful participation in Irish society.

-By investing in Sanctuary, a philanthropist can become the difference between exclusion and opportunity.
+By investing in Sanctuary, you can become the difference between exclusion and opportunity.
 A single gift ensures that a talented student who has already overcome immense challenges can not only enter university, but thrive with the tools, mentoring, and sense of belonging they need.
 These scholarships transform individual lives, and in doing so, enrich our communities and strengthen the values of compassion and inclusion that Ireland is so proud to uphold.

 Supporting Sanctuary means turning Ireland’s welcome into opportunity, ensuring these students can give back as tomorrow’s doctors, teachers, engineers, and leaders.